-FLY greener offsets are calculated as the tonnes of CO2 purchased by all passengers (including staff), using either cash or Air Miles as a method of payment.
-One tonne of CO2 had a cash price of HK$24.71 in 2014.
-The average Air Miles price was 609 Air Miles per tonne of CO2 during the year ended 31 December 2014.
+FLY greener offsets are calculated as the tonnes of CO2 purchased by all passengers (including staff) who used either cash or Air Miles as a method of payment.
+One tonne of CO2 had the cash price of HK$25.51 in 2016.
+The average Air Miles price was 626 Air Miles per tonne of CO2 during 2016.
 The total tonnage was computed based on the amount paid during the year.
-Cash received during the year related to flights taken in 2013.
+Cash received during the year was related only to flights taken in 2016.

 Fuel efficiency is calculated as fuel usage per available tonne kilometre (ATK).
-ATK is defined in the Cathay Pacific Airways Limited Annual Report 2014 as overall capacity, measured in tonnes available for the carriage of passengers, excess baggage, cargo and mail on each sector multiplied by the sector distance.
+ATK is defined in the Cathay Pacific Airways Limited Annual Report 2016 as the overall capacity in tonnes available for the carriage of passengers, excess baggage, cargo and mail on each sector multiplied by the sector distance.

-RTK is defined as traffic volume, measured in load tonnes from the carriage of passengers, excess baggage, cargo and mail on each sector multiplied by the sector distance.
+RTK is defined as traffic volume, measured by multiplying the load tonnes from the carriage of passengers, excess baggage, cargo and mail on each sector by the sector distance.

-The fuel consumption figure shown on the Environmental Indicators Table only includes Cathay Pacific and Dragonair for comparability with last year’s report.
+The fuel consumption figure shown on the Environmental Indicators Table only includes those generated by Cathay Pacific and Cathay Dragon, for easier comparability with last year’s report.

-ATK of 26,259 million and RTK of 20,722 million used in this calculation are taken from the Cathay Pacific Airways Limited Annual Report 2014.
+The ATK of 30,462 million and RTK of 22,418 million used in this calculation are taken from the Cathay Pacific Airways Limited Annual Report 2016.

-In 2014, materials recycled from inbound flights to Hong Kong include plastic cups; plastic bottles; aluminium cans; and glass bottles.
-Materials recycled by the Cathay Pacific Airways and 100% owned subsidiaries include paper and cardboard, plastics, aluminium cans, waste lubrication oil, glass bottles and printer cartridges from Cathay Pacific City; and paper and cardboard, aluminium cans, plastic and printer cartridges from Dragonair House.
+In 2016, materials recycled from inbound flights to Hong Kong included plastic cups; plastic bottles; aluminium cans; and glass bottles.
+Materials recycled by the Cathay Pacific Airways and 100% owned subsidiaries included paper and cardboard, plastics, aluminium cans, waste lubrication oil, glass bottles and printer cartridges from Cathay Pacific City; and paper and cardboard, aluminium cans, plastic and printer cartridges from Cathay Dragon House.
 The amount of recycled materials refers to those recorded in either recycling vendor invoices or internal tracking records.